 What is BPMN?
-BPMN stands for ‘Business Process Model Notation’, relevant when it comes to define, manage and share processes within the BPM discipline.
+BPMN stands for ‘Business Process Model Notation’.
+It is relevant when it comes to define, manage and share processes within the BPM discipline.
 The standard’s current version is 2.0.

 In our last post we covered the definition of BPM and how to start applying it in a Small, Medium or Big Enterprises.
-Since our goal is to help business owners understand the BPM discipline, we thought it was time to cover the worldwide standard for process modeling and notation answering the “What is BPMN?” question.
+Trying to help business owners understand the BPM discipline, we thought it was time to cover the BPMN worldwide standard.
+It is the most adopted standard for process modeling and notation.
+We will introduce it answering the “What is BPMN?” question.

 BPMN is a very relevant concept when it comes to managing business processes.
 Flokzu uses BPMN to model the process flow, because BPMN is the worldwide standard and users from all over the world can understand it, and use it to model, share, discuss and improve their processes with their teams.
-You can also exchange your BPMN models with your suppliers for example, for a better value chain integration, another side-benefit of being a standard.
+You can share BPMN models with your suppliers for example, for a better value chain integration.
+This is another side-benefit of being a standard.